INTL7007-Spring2026/lab-00-github-practice/README.md

 - No problem!
 Just edit the file again and make a new commit.
 You can make as many commits as you want.

 **I'm stuck**
-- Reach out to the instructor or a TA for help
+- Reach out to the instructor for help

 ---